Mississippi town where ‘Sinners’ is set lacks a movie theater, but it may still get a screening

 (CNN) — Clarksdale, Mississippi – which serves as inspiration for the setting of the Michael B. Jordan-starring film “Sinners” – does not have a local cineplex, which led community organizer Tyler Yarbrough to ask the filmmakers and studio behind the project to host a screening in the city.

-Yarbrough, along with Clarksdale mayor Chuck Espy, spoke to CNN’s Victor Blackwell, and shared their hopes that the screening will become a reality.
+Yarbrough, along with Clarksdale mayor Chuck Espy, spoke to CNN’s Victor Blackwell for the “Art is Life” segment on Saturday, and shared their hopes that the screening will become a reality.

 “Clarksdale is a ways away from a movie theater,” Yarbrough said in an interview, later adding that it took him about an hour and a half to drive to a theater that was showing the film.